 AEQUIFIN provides a structured and efficient gateway to litigation funding for investors looking to participate in individual legal cases.
 The platform offers a transparent interface between legally vetted cases and capital providers interested in return models that are independent of market fluctuations.

 The investment process is intentionally designed to be clear and accessible.
+From an operational perspective, this structure reflects how institutional litigation finance portfolios have been managed for years, only with a higher degree of digitalization and granularity.
 For each case, investors receive a standardized overview of all relevant information, including expected case duration, cost structure, likelihood of success, and the anticipated return share.
 Based on this data, informed investment decisions can be made – no legal expertise required.
 AEQUIFIN’s mission is clear: to lower entry barriers, professionalize the structuring of single-case investments, and enable risk-adjusted allocation within a growing market segment.

 5. Investor Benefits with AEQUIFIN

-Compared to other alternative investment opportunities, litigation funding offers several key advantages.
+Compared to many other alternative investment structures, case-based litigation funding offers a different balance between transparency, duration, and idiosyncratic risk.
 One of the most important is transparency.
 Before investing, you know which cases are being funded, what the expected costs are, and what potential return you can aim for.
 Additionally, your capital is not tied up for years, thanks to the typically limited duration of legal proceedings.

 ✓ Direct access to vetted legal cases with professionally assessed success prospects